Pamekitti/brick-ontology-service/README.md

 - Tests are located in the `tests/` directory
 - Environment variables should be configured in `.env`
 - Building data is stored in TTL files in the `.assets/` directory
+- Use the building generator to create new building models

 ## References